 Protecting Your Pet While Outside

 Dogs that are kept outside in the winter should have adequate housing to protect them from the weather.
-A warm, well insulated, solid shelter, with protection against wind is essential.
+A warm, well-insulated, solid shelter, with protection against wind is essential.
 Make sure the pet has unlimited access to fresh, non-frozen water (by changing the water frequently or using a pet-safe, heated water bowl).
 The floor of the shelter should be off of the ground (to minimize heat loss into the ground), and the bedding should be thick, dry and changed regularly to provide a warm, dry environment.
 The door to the shelter should be positioned away from prevailing winds.

 During severe temperatures, be sure to watch the pet closely and when necessary, bring the pet in, and out of the weather.

 Dogs with thin hair coats, smaller dogs, and older dogs may need added protection.
 Sweaters and coats, as well as booties, can shield a pet from severe weather and help retain body heat.
+Pet Planet carries a wide selection of winter wear to support.

 Pets that stay outside in the winter or spend longer periods of time in cold weather need more calories to keep warm.
 Feeding more of their regular diet in the winter, or switching to a higher calorie, higher protein and fat recipe will help to maintain their weight and keep them warm.